JCaasi74147/Project-3/README.txt

 IMPORTANT:

-Make sure to unzip actor-movie-data.zip.
+Use start.bat or start.sh to start the program.
+It should automatically open the web page for the application.
+Potential issues:
-Make sure the resultant file, actor-movie-data.csv, is in the SAME directory as main.cpp and graph.cpp.
+* ensure that actor-movie-data.zip is unzipped; the resultant file 'actor-movie-data.csv' should be in the same directory as main.cpp, graph.cpp, etc.
+* if the link differs from what's in the batch/shell file, just check the terminal the script is running on for the correct link.